jroettenbacher/phd_base/README.md

 * `raw`: raw measurement files

 In the calibration folder each calibration is saved in its own folder.
-Each calibration is used to generate one calibration file, which is corrected for dark current.
+Each calibration is used to generate one calibration file, which is corrected for dark current and saved in the top level calibration folder.

 A few more folders needed are: